-Let’s imagine that there is only one centralized scheduling center for the data transmission network, what would happen?
-All scheduling requests must go to that scheduling center, and it will become a traffic bottleneck, and introduce unbearable latency for some countries far away from it.
+Suppose there is only one centralized scheduling center for the data transmission network; what would happen?
+All scheduling requests must go to that scheduling center, which will become a traffic bottleneck and introduce unbearable latency for some countries far away from it.

-ZEGOCLOUD deployed multiple scheduling centers, with exclusive scheduling centers for some countries with big population numbers.
-The multiple-scheduling-center strategy makes sure that scheduling time is optimized, and the “open-in-a-second” goal can be achieved.
+ZEGOCLOUD deployed multiple scheduling centers, with exclusive scheduling centers for some countries with significant population numbers.
+The multiple-scheduling-center strategy ensures that scheduling time is optimized and the “open-in-a-second” goal can be achieved.

 There is concern that the quality of real-time communications cannot be guaranteed under weak network circumstances.
 Network infrastructures in some developing countries are inferior, and cross-border network connections are even worse.
-How to ensure quality user experience for real-time audio and video communications are paramount for the speed dating 2.0 business model to be a success.
+Ensuring quality user experience for real-time audio and video communications is paramount for the success of the speed dating 2.0 business model.

 ZEGOCLOUD ensures the quality of real-time communications from two aspects.

 1) A global data transmission network with more than 500 BGP network nodes